William P. MacCracken Jr.

-William Patterson MacCracken Jr. (September 17, 1888 - September 20, 1969) was the first U. S. Assistant Secretary of Commerce for Aeronautics.
+William Patterson MacCracken Jr. (September 17, 1888 - September 20, 1969) was the first U.S. Assistant Secretary of Commerce for Aeronautics.
 His department was awarded the Collier Trophy of 1928 for its contribution to the "development of airways and air navigation facilities".
 Later he was convicted of contempt of congress in the Air Mail scandal in 1934.

 Biography

-William was born in Chicago, Illinois, September 17, 1888.
-His mother was Mary Elizabeth Avery before she married William P. MacCracken.
-Young William studied law at the University of Chicago and earned a Doctor of Jurisprudence in 1911.
+MacCracken was born in Chicago, Illinois, September 17, 1888, to William P. MacCracken and Mary Elizabeth Avery (MacCracken).
+He studied law at the University of Chicago and earned a Doctor of Jurisprudence in 1911.
 His practice in Chicago was interrupted by his service as a flight instructor in the Air Service during World War I. He married Sally Lucille Lewis on September 14, 1918.
 From 1922 to 26 he was a member of the board of governors of the National Aeronautic Association, and from 1920 to 1938 he was a member of the National Advisory Committee for Aeronautics.